 See our guidance for international students looking to study or train in the UK.

-We have produced a series of briefing papers to highlight the many implications of Brexit for patients, doctors and health services including:
+We produced a series of briefing papers to highlight the many implications of Brexit for patients, doctors and health services including:

 - the retention and recruitment of EU staff